 Ed 11: CD Japan – 1983

 This first CD edition is very faithful to the original version in spite of the use of the pre-emphasis, we find all the dynamics and the sound balance of the album Thriller.
-A very beautifull CD.
+A very beautiful CD.

 Rating: